ymolists/website/src/routes/blog/ephemeral-dev-envs.md

 **Welcome to DevX Digest - the place to hear all about Developer Experience**, brought to you by Pauline Narvas [(@paulienuh)](https://twitter.com/paulienuh) and Mike Nikles [(@mikenikles)](https://twitter.com/mikenikles) from Gitpod.
 You're reading another newsletter from us 🎉!
 In this edition, we talk about developer experience in cloud-based,ephemeral dev environments.

 > Disclaimer: Gitpod is mentioned quite a bit here.
 Apologies in advance for the product placement -- we promise that the next 10 editions won't be about our product!
-But we were super excited to share our take on ephemeral development environments, especially with the excitement recently in the developer community.
+But we were super excited to share our take on ephemeral developer environments, especially with the excitement recently in the developer community.

 ## The move to the Cloud ☁️

 Let’s name the 🐘 in the room: GitHub announced the release of CodeSpaces to Team and Enterprise Cloud plans recently.
-This generated quite some buzz online, with many asking how moving our development environments to the cloud would benefit us.
+This generated quite some buzz online, with many asking how moving our developer environments to the cloud would benefit us.

-### Painting the picture: our local development environment
+### Painting the picture: our local developer environment

-The reality for most developers is this: a local development environment that is difficult to set up and maintain and eats up productivity significantly.
+The reality for most developers is this: a local developer environment that is difficult to set up and maintain and eats up productivity significantly.

 Think about your current workflow when getting started to code.
 What do you need to do?